 Julie’s CBE and Honorary Doctorate from Sheffield Hallam University were conferred in recognition of her contribution to business in the region.
 She was the Vitalise Businesswoman of the Year in 2013, Private Businesswoman of the Year 2014 and has been given a Special Recognition Judges Award by Northern Power Women.

 Julie was High Sheriff of South Yorkshire 2012/13.

 Hilary Massarella MBE DL

-Hilary is the founder trustee of South Yorkshire children’s charity SAFE@LAST.
-The charity was founded in 2000 and has recently undergone a successful merger with Depaul UK.
-This has ensured the ongoing development of award winning work with young runaways in South Yorkshire.
+Hilary is the Founder Trustee of South Yorkshire children’s charity SAFE@LAST.
+The Charity was founded in 2000 and has recently undergone a successful merger with Depaul UK.
+This has ensured the ongoing development of award winning work with Young Runaways in South Yorkshire.

-Hilary’s particular interests are with young people and especially those who are vulnerable.
+Hilary’s interests are with young people and especially those who are vulnerable.
 She supports initiatives that work towards a just and safe society in which every person can contribute fully.

 Lady Neill DL

 Anne Neill has been President of St Luke’s Hospice Sheffield since 2000.
 She served as a trustee of Cavendish Cancer Care from 1998 to 2009, when she became a Vice-President.
 She retires in 2019.

 In 2018 she became a Vice-President of South Yorkshire Community Foundation.

 Anne is a Trustee of four Neill family grant-making trusts, three of which benefit people in South Yorkshire.
 For over 30 years, she's also been a Trustee of The J W Chapman Earlsmere Trust for the relief of Doncaster residents facing hardship.